g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 Just because c-anthropology is very confused on _average_ doesn't allow us to write off the whole field.
 90% of everything is crap after all. <a href="#fn:12" id="fnref:12">12</a> For instance: I only recently realised the distinctive value of the philosopher Rousseau, an anthropologist in spirit: few Europeans really considered that there could be value in foreign cultures in his time. <a href="#fn:6" id="fnref:6">6</a>

-This sounds incredible in our hybridised culture, for we are obsessed with [fleeing oneself][Travel] and have a ridiculously rose-tinted idea of what pastoral life was and is actually like.
+This sounds incredible in our hybridised culture, for we are obsessed with [fleeing ourselves][Travel], and have a ridiculously rose-tinted idea of what pastoral (read: foreign) life was and is actually like.
 But you can see disdainful total superiority in even the most intelligent commentators from the C17th, for instance Samuel Johnson. <a href="#fn:7" id="fnref:7">7</a>

 If anthropology is _a_ cause of the huge shift in attitudes from then until now, then they will have done us a great service.
 (For all that it is anthropologists who now lead the quest for segregation and cultural purity, in the form of attacking often-harmless cultural exchange as cultural appropriation.)